DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2021-05-01-initial-placement-findings.md

 * include a search that allows for school name, postcode or URN
 * if we decide to pursue collect dates, we will also need to collect the year the placement started
-* give our users' confidence by adding a location name, URN and postcode on the confirmation page
+* give our users’ confidence by adding a location name, URN and postcode on the confirmation page
 * there is no list of locations for EY placements in DTTP.
 Instead we need to collect the setting’s names (nursery, childminder, children's centre), postcode and potentially URNs as free text fields

 ## Concerns with collecting placement details